-Faculty employment applications, resumes and the interview process serve to establish whether faculty have adequate and appropriate knowledge of the subject matter.
+Faculty employment applications, resumes and the interview process serve to establish whether or not faculty has adequate and appropriate knowledge of the subject matter.
 Additionally, as stipulated in the GCCFU/BOT Agreement, new faculty must complete a minimum of one year probationary status before they are granted permanent employment.
-They are held to the criteria found in the job specifications which includes illustrated examples of work.
-They are observed by their respective dean and often by the department chairperson as well.
-The Record of Classroom Observations and Classroom Observation Guidelines define effective teaching which the observer and evaluator will use when judging the new hire.276
+They are held to the criteria found in the Job Specifications which includes illustrated examples of work.
+They are observed by their respective Dean and often by the Department Chairperson as well.
+The Record of Classroom Observations and Classroom Observation Guidelines define effective teaching which the observer and evaluator will use when judging the new hire.
+174

 Probationary faculty members do not serve on institutional committees.
-At the end of the probationary year, faculty undergoes an evaluation by their dean.
-Department chairs also provide input.
-All faculty, whether full time, probationary, or adjunct, are evaluated yearly, and IDEA surveys are administered in all classes during the fall semester which helps gauge a faculty member's effectiveness within the classroom.
+At the end of the probationary year, faculty undergoes an evaluation by their Dean.
+Department Chairs also provide input.
+All faculty, whether full time, probationary, or adjunct, are evaluated yearly, and IDEA Surveys are administered in all classes during the fall semester which helps gauge a faculty member's effectiveness within the classroom.
 Deans can extend the probationary status, terminate, or make permanent the employment of the faculty.